undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Anne Arundel Community College was 13:1: that means 13 students per one teacher, which is considered a good ratio.
-The faculty of this school consists of 949 members, according to the most recent data reported.
-This number included 350 male and 599 female faculty members.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Anne Arundel Community College.
+In 2023, this ratio at Anne Arundel Community College was 17:1.
+That means that there were 17 times more students than teachers at this school.
+This school has recently reported to have 1,717 faculty members.
+This number included 652 male and 1,065 female faculty members.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Anne Arundel Community College.

 Student Population Diversity Graph